Myrdincx/vm-setup/README.md

 >
 > This guide is specifically created for the **KDE Plasma desktop environment**

-This is my current setup, tested on the Fedora 40 KDE Spin, however, this should work on other distros using KDE Plasma.
+This is my current setup, tested on the Fedora 40 KDE Spin, however, this should work on other distros using KDE Plasma. \
+I am using a AMD RX6800XT (dGPU) and a Ryzen 7 7800x3d (iGPU).

+> [!WARNING]
+> This current setup works fine for me, but may not work for you. \
+> I am not responsible for your system, use this at your own risk!

 ### Setting up the BIOS